FMMT666/NRF24LU1prog/README.md

   - 3V3
   - GND

-  In very rare cases it might be necessary to also wire the RESET pin, e.g. when the NRF24 is powered externally and can't be turned on or off.
+  In very rare cases, it might be necessary to additionally wire the RESET pin, e.g. when the NRF24 is powered externally and can't be turned on or off.

   ...